SubscribeSubscribe to this blog's feed

 Potential is often hard to quantify.
 Then there are cases when it isn’t.
 Stunting is one of those cases.
 The evidence of stunting is literally standing in front of you: a child, shorter than she should be.
 When children don’t get the right nutrients; they lose—not only in physical size, but in mental and social capacity, and in ability to lead a successful, productive life.
 And we lose.
 We lose the mental energy that could have brought a family out of poverty, helped build a national economy, or even flagged the end of hunger.

 Bread for the World Institute is calling world leaders to take stunting more seriously.
-When one in four children in the world is stunted—the lifelong losses are too great to ignore.
+When one in four children in the world is stunted—the opportunity costs for the individual and society are too great to ignore.
 Our new stunting infographic (below) tells the story.
 Read more about the often overlooked threats of stunting and severe acute malnutrition in the 2013 Hunger Report.

 Posted by Bread on December 10, 2012 in Africa, Agriculture, Asia, Assets for the Poor, Development Assistance, Economic Development, Food Aid, Food Prices, Foreign Aid Reform, Global Hunger, Hunger Hotspots, Hunger Report, Malnutrition, Maternal and Child Nutrition, Millennium Development Goals, Trade | Comments (0) | TrackBack (0)